DFE-Digital/teacher-cpd-design-history/app/glossary.md

 description: A collection of terms commonly used across the Manage teacher CPD service.
 ---

+## About the A to Z

 The CPD glossary covers terminology, definitions and usage conventions for content published on external CPD service, internal admin interfaces and documentation arranged alphabetically.

-## About the A to Z

-These terms apply to content published across CPD services.

-It includes guidance on specific words and phrases.

 If there’s language that is not covered here, check the [DfE content guidelines.](https://design.education.gov.uk/content-design/language-we-use/)